New Zealand Defence Force: Foreign defence relations

 As of December 2015, New Zealand had 167 personnel deployed across the globe.
 These deployments are to Afghanistan(8), Antarctica(8), South Korea(5), Iraq(106), Middle East(8), Sinai(26), South Sudan(3) and the United Arab Emirates(11).
-209 NZDF personnel are on other deployments and exercises.
+209 NZDF personnel were on other deployments and exercises.

 New Zealand shares training facilities, personnel exchanges, and joint exercises with the Philippines, Thailand, Indonesia, Papua New Guinea, Brunei, Tonga, and South Pacific states.
 It exercises with its Five Power Defence Arrangements partners, Australia, the United Kingdom, Malaysia, and Singapore.
 New Zealand military personnel participate in training exercises, conferences and visits as part of military diplomacy.

 New Zealand is a signatory of the ANZUS treaty, a defence pact between New Zealand, Australia and the United States dating from 1951.
 After the 1986 anti-nuclear legislation that refused access of nuclear-powered or armed vessels to ports, the USA withdrew its obligations to New Zealand under ANZUS.
 ANZUS exercises are now bilateral between Australia and the United States.
 Under anti-nuclear legislation, any ship must declare whether it is nuclear-propelled or carrying nuclear weapons before entering New Zealand waters.
 Due to the US policy at that time of "neither confirm nor deny", ship visits ceased although NZ and the USA remained "good friends".
 Following the Wellington Declaration in 2010, US and NZ government announced a resumption of military cooperation in 2013.
 Port visits resumed in 2016, when the U.S. Navy was invited to send a ship to participate in the RNZN's 75th Birthday Celebration, and destroyer USS Sampson (DDG-102) visited Auckland.